A medical supplies company says it is owed more than R1-million by the Gauteng provincial government and does not know when it will be paid.

 “The people inside GSSC don’t know when the next payment run is going to be,” the supplier said.

 The medical company’s owner asked to remain anonymous for fear of losing out on business from the government.
+He said that he needed the province to pay its bills so that he could continue to provide hospitals with essential supplies.

 “Up until now we have not stopped supplying government hospitals, but at some point I won’t be able to finance the government anymore.
 That’s what it boils down to.”